Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: Introduction

+The analysis extends beyond the Poisson setting.
+Theorem \ref{thm:transfer-no2dc} shows that the arguments developed in the PPP case rely primarily on stationarity and the absence of infinite second-order descending chains.
+In Section~\ref{CoxSection}, we introduce a class of Cox point processes satisfying these properties and show that the finiteness results established for the PPP continue to hold.
+Simulations indicate that, relative to the Poisson baseline, $(\mathrm{CHN}^2)$ effectively detects aggregation and distinguishes structured organization from purely stochastic dispersion.

 The paper is organized as follows.
-Section~\ref{Ch:apter7} introduces the $\mathrm{CHN}^2$ algorithm on the homogeneous Poisson point process, defining its level-by-level construction through a sequence of point-shifts and the corresponding hierarchical clusters.
-This section also establishes the scale invariance of the construction, the finiteness property of each pre-limit graph, and the existence and unimodularity of the limiting graph, referred to as the $\mathrm{CHN}^2$ Eternal Family Forest (EFF).
-Section~\ref{CoxSection} extends the $\mathrm{CHN}^2$ clustering framework to Cox and other stationary point processes, illustrating its use for detecting point aggregation through numerical simulations and proposing stopping criteria for identifying hierarchical levels of aggregation.
-Section~\ref{ProofFF} provides the proofs of finiteness for all pre-limit point-shift graphs, showing that they contain no infinite paths by excluding the existence of second-order descending chains.
-Finally, Section~\ref{OpenProblems} discusses several open questions and conjectures related to the connectivity and ergodic properties of the limiting graph, as well as the possible existence of a point-map probability for the $\mathrm{CHN}^2$ point-shift.
+Section~\ref{Ch:apter7} introduces the $\mathrm{CHN}^2$ algorithm on the homogeneous Poisson point process and describes its level-by-level construction through a sequence of point-shifts.
+It also establishes the scale invariance of the construction and introduces the limiting graph, referred to as the $\mathrm{CHN}^2$ Eternal Family Forest (EFF).
+Section~\ref{CoxSection} extends the framework to Cox and other stationary point processes and illustrates its use for detecting aggregation through numerical simulations.
+Section~\ref{ProofFF} contains the proofs of the finiteness of all finite-level clusters, the absence of infinite second-order descending chains, and the main structural results for the hierarchy.
+Finally, Section~\ref{OpenProblems} discusses open problems and conjectures concerning the connectivity and ergodic properties of the limiting graph.